Efficient Transductive Online Learning via Randomized Rounding: Application 2: Online Collaborative Filtering

-\end{theorem} \begin{proof} In our setting, where the adversary chooses a different entry at each round, \cite[Theorem 6]{ShalSham11} implies that for the class $\Wcal'$ of all matrices with trace-norm at most $r=\Ocal(n)$, it holds that $\Rcal_{T}(\Wcal')/T \leq \Ocal(n^{3/2}/T)$.
-Therefore, $\Rcal_{n^2}(\Wcal')\leq \Ocal(n^{3/2})$.
-Since $\Wcal\subseteq \Wcal'$, we get by definition of the Rademacher complexity that $\Rcal_{n^2}(\Wcal)=\Ocal(n^{3/2})$ as well.
-By \thmref{thm:main}, the regret after $n^2$ rounds is $\Ocal(n^{3/2}+n\sqrt{\ln(n/\delta)})$ with probability at least $1-\delta$.
-Applying \lemref{lem:T-uniform}, we get that the cumulative regret at the end of any round $T=1,\ldots,n^2$ is at most $\Ocal(n^{3/2}+n\sqrt{\ln(n/\delta)})$, as required. \end{proof} This bound becomes non-trivial after $n^{3/2}$ entries are revealed, which is still a vanishing proportion of all $n^2$ entries.
+\end{proof} This bound becomes non-trivial after $n^{3/2}$ entries are revealed, which is still a vanishing proportion of all $n^2$ entries.
 While the regret might seem unusual compared to standard regret bounds (which usually have rates of $1/\sqrt{T}$ for general losses), it is a natural outcome of the non-asymptotic nature of our setting, where $T$ can never be larger than $n^2$.
 In fact, this is the same rate one would obtain in a batch setting, where the entries are drawn from an arbitrary distribution.

-Moreover, an assumption such as boundedness of the entries is required for currently-known guarantees even in a batch setting ---see \cite{ShalSham11} for details.
+As mentioned in the introduction, other online learning algorithms for this problem have been published since this work appeared \cite{HazKaSha12,RaShaSri12}, using other techniques and assumptions.